mrhunsaker/Ts65DnPilots/Manuscript_Draft_Figures/Ts65Dn_ACTB.md

 ####Location Recognition

 Method:
 Each mouse had previously been habituated to the clear and red experimental boxes.
 For the location recognition test, two objects were placed in the box separated by 25 cm (from inner edges) and mice were allowed to explore the objects for 15 minutes.
 After a 5 min interval during which the mice were covered by a heavy cup, one of the objects was moved at a diagonal to a new location (still 25 cm separation from the other object), and the mouse was allowed to explore for 5 min.
 This procedure was carried out in the clear box that allowed the mouse to see the extra-maze, distal cues as well as in the red box that blocked the ability of the mouse to see these cues.
+Exploration during the last 5 min of habituation and during the 5 min test session were converted into a ratio value ranging [-1,1] to control for overall exploration.
+As such, a ratio value approaching -1 is interpreted as the mouse showing continued habituation and thus not noticing the change.
+A ratio value approaching 1 suggest the mouse dramatically explored the change.

 ![Location Recognition](https://raw.github.com/mrhunsaker/Ts65DnPilots/master/Manuscript_Draft_Figures/Diagrams/Clear_LocationRecognition.png?raw=TRUE)